Content

 St Oswald’s Hospice Lymphodema Service were the 2021 winners of the Hospice UK Innovation in Care Award

-The pandemic has accelerated innovation in care across the whole of the hospice sector, and St Oswald’s Hospice Lymphodema Service really stood out for us when choosing a winner.
+The pandemic accelerated innovation in care across the whole of the hospice sector, and St Oswald’s Hospice Lymphodema Service really stood out.

 Find out more about St Oswald's Hospice